anilzen/anilzen.github.io/content/post/hyperboloidal-holography/index.md

 $$ ds^2_{\rm{Mink}} = -d\tau^2 + \tau^2 \left( \textcolor{RedViolet}{\frac{1}{1+\rho^2} d\rho^2 + \rho^2 d\sigma^2}\right). $$
 Again, we recognize the representation of Minkowski spacetime as a stack of hyperbolic disks.
 But in this case, the metric coefficients depend on time $\tau$.
 And the mean extrinsic curvature of Milne slices vanishes asymptotically in time as $K=3/\tau$.

-I suspect that the hyperboloidal foliation we discussed [above](#hyperbolic-hyperboloidal) is better than Milne slices for holography.
+I suspect that the hyperboloidal foliation we discussed [above](#hyperbolic-hyperboloidal) is better than Milne slicing for holography.
 Consider the Penrose diagram of Milne slices.
 ![Hyperbolic slices](hyperbolic.png "Penrose diagram of Milne slicing.
 [Strominger, arXiv (2017)](https://arxiv.org/abs/hep-th/0603001)")
 The Penrose diagram and the metric reveal some undesirable features of Milne slices compared to the hyperboloidal foliation:
 - The slices intersect at null infinity.
 - The coordinates are time-dependent.
 - There is no analog of the AdS curvature scale.

 In contrast, the hyperboloidal foliation has constant mean curvature, $K=3/L$, playing the same role as the curvature scale in AdS geometry.
 The coordinates are independent of time and provide a smooth foliation of null infinity.
-Below are Penrose diagrams for such hyperboloidal, constant-mean-curvature foliations with different values of the mean extrinsic curvature.
-Mean curvature acts as a dial between characteristic and Cauchy surfaces.
+Below are Penrose diagrams for such hyperboloidal, constant-mean-curvature foliations with different values of the mean extrinsic curvature, which acts as a dial between characteristic and Cauchy surfaces.

 ![Hyperboloidal foliation](hyperboloidal.png "Penrose diagrams of hyperboloidal foliations with different mean extrinsic curvatures $K=\{6,3,2\}$.
 [Zenginoğlu, arXiv (2008)](https://arxiv.org/abs/0712.4333)")

 Milne coordinates have one advantage that a hyperboloidal foliation of null infinity cannot provide.
 A massive particle in constant motion will asymptote to a point on the Milne slices.
-Dirac used this property in his 1949 paper on [Forms of Relativistic Dynamics](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.21.392).
+Dirac used this property in his 1949 paper on [Forms of Relativistic Dynamics](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.21.392) and it appears repeatedly in celestial holography.
 I'm not sure how important this is.
 But Milne coordinates are also hyperboloidal.
 So in that sense, celestial holography is already using hyperboloidal holography.

 Celestial holography is relatively new and developing rapidly.
-We don't know the final version of the correspondence.
+We don't know how the final version will look like.
 That's the excitement of research.

 ### Wrap up